Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Mitral stenosis is a narrowing of the mitral orifice that prevents blood from flowing from the left atrium to the left ventricle.
+Mitral stenosis is a narrowing of the mitral orifice that prevents blood flow from the left atrium to the left ventricle.
 The most common cause is rheumatic fever.
-Symptoms are the same as in heart failure.
-Objectively determine the opening tone and diastolic murmur.
-The diagnosis is made by physical examination and echocardiography.
+Symptoms are the same as those of heart failure.
+The opening tone and diastolic murmur are objectively determined.
+The diagnosis is established by physical examination and echocardiography.
 The prognosis is favorable.
-Drug treatment of mitral stenosis includes diuretics, beta-blockers or heart rate-reducing calcium channel blockers and anticoagulants.
-Surgical treatment of mitral stenosis of more severe cases consists of balloon valvulotomy, commissurotomy or valve prosthetics.
+Drug treatment of mitral stenosis includes diuretics, beta-blockers or heart rate-lowering calcium channel blockers, and anticoagulants.
+Surgical treatment of more severe cases of mitral stenosis consists of balloon valvulotomy, commissurotomy, or valve replacement.

 Epidemiology

 Almost always, mitral stenosis is a consequence of acute rheumatic fever.
-The incidence varies considerably: in developed countries, there are 1-2 cases per 100,000 population, while in developing countries (for example, India), rheumatic mitral defects are observed in 100-150 cases per 100,000 population.
+The incidence varies significantly: in developed countries, 1-2 cases per 100,000 population are observed, while in developing countries (for example, in India), rheumatic mitral valve defects are observed in 100-150 cases per 100,000 population.

-Mitral stenosis is almost always the result of acute rheumatic fever (RL).
-Isolated, “clean” mitral stenosis occurs in 40% of cases among all patients with rheumatic heart disease; in other cases - a combination with failure and damage to other valves.
-Among the rare causes of mitral stenosis are rheumatic diseases (rheumatoid arthritis, systemic lupus erythematosus) and calcification of the mitral ring.
+Mitral stenosis is almost always a consequence of acute rheumatic fever (RF).
+Isolated, "pure" mitral stenosis occurs in 40% of cases among all patients with rheumatic heart disease; in other cases, it is combined with insufficiency and damage to other valves.
+Rare causes of mitral stenosis include rheumatic diseases (rheumatoid arthritis, systemic lupus erythematosus) and calcification of the mitral ring.

 Pathogenesis

-In rheumatic mitral stenosis, seal, fibrosis and calcification of the valve leaflets, fusion of the commissures with frequent involvement of the chords are observed.
-Normally, the area of the mitral orifice is 4-6 cm 2, and the pressure in the cavity of the left atrium does not exceed 5 mm Hg.
-When the left atrioventricular orifice narrows to 2.5 cm 2, the normal blood flow from the left atrium to the left ventricle is obstructed and the valve pressure gradient begins to grow.
-As a result, pressure builds up in the cavity of the left atrium up to 20-25 mm Hg.
-The resulting pressure gradient between the left atrium and the left ventricle promotes blood flow through the narrowed opening.
+In rheumatic mitral stenosis, there is compaction, fibrosis and calcification of the valve cusps, fusion along the commissures with frequent involvement of the chords.
+Normally, the area of the mitral orifice is 4-6 cm 2, and the pressure in the left atrium does not exceed 5 mm Hg.
+When the left atrioventricular orifice narrows to 2.5 cm 2, an obstacle to the normal blood flow from the left atrium to the left ventricle occurs and the valve pressure gradient begins to increase.
+As a result, the pressure in the left atrium increases to 20-25 mm Hg.
+The resulting pressure gradient between the left atrium and the left ventricle promotes the movement of blood through the narrowed orifice.

-The main hemodynamic consequence of mitral heart defects is stagnation in the pulmonary circulation (ICC).
-With a moderate increase in pressure in the left atrium (no more than 25–30 mm.
-Hg), blood flow to the ICC is hampered.
-The pressure in the pulmonary veins increases and is transmitted through the capillaries to the pulmonary artery, as a result of which venous (or passive) pulmonary hypertension develops.
-With increasing pressure in the left atrium more than 25-30 mm.
-Hg the risk of rupture of pulmonary capillaries and the development of alveolar pulmonary edema increases.
-To prevent these complications, a protective reflex spasm of the pulmonary arterioles arises.
-As a result, the blood flow to the cell capillaries from the right ventricle decreases, but the pressure in the pulmonary artery sharply increases (arterial or active pulmonary hypertension develops).
+The main hemodynamic consequence of mitral valve defects is congestion in the pulmonary circulation (PC).
+With a moderate increase in pressure in the left atrium (no more than 25-30 mm Hg), blood flow in the PC is impeded.
+The pressure in the pulmonary veins increases and is transmitted through the capillaries to the pulmonary artery, resulting in the development of venous (or passive) pulmonary hypertension.
+With an increase in pressure in the left atrium of more than 25-30 mm Hg, the risk of rupture of the pulmonary capillaries and the development of alveolar pulmonary edema increases.
+To prevent these complications, a protective reflex spasm of the pulmonary arterioles occurs.
+As a result, the blood flow to the cellular capillaries from the right ventricle decreases, but the pressure in the pulmonary artery increases sharply (arterial, or active, pulmonary hypertension develops).

-In the early stages of bleeding, pressure in the pulmonary artery increases only during physical or emotional stress, when the blood flow in the ICC should increase.
-The late stages of the disease are characterized by high values of pressure in the pulmonary artery even at rest and even greater pressure increases.
-The long existence of pulmonary hypertension is accompanied by the development of proliferative and sclerotic processes in the wall of arterioles of the ICC, which are gradually obliterated.
-Although the occurrence of pulmonary arterial hypertension can be viewed as a compensatory mechanism, the diffuse capacity of the lungs drops sharply due to a decrease in capillary blood flow, especially during exercise.
-The progression of pulmonary hypertension due to hypoxemia is activated.
-Alveolar hypoxia causes pulmonary vasoconstriction by direct and indirect mechanism.
-The direct effect of hypoxia is associated with depolarization of vascular smooth muscle cells (mediated by a change in the function of the potassium channels of cell membranes) and their contraction.
-The indirect mechanism is the effect on the vascular wall of the endogenous mediators (such as leukotrienes, histamine, serotonin, angiotensin II and catecholamines).
-Chronic hypoxemia leads to endothelial dysfunction, which is accompanied by a decrease in the production of endogenous relaxing factors, including prostacyclin, prostaglandin E2 and nitric oxide.
-Due to the long-term existence of endothelial dysfunction, obliteration of the pulmonary vessels and damage to the endothelium occur, which in turn leads to an increase in blood clotting, proliferation of smooth muscle cells with a tendency to thrombosis in situ and an increase in the risk of thrombotic complications with the development of subsequent chronic post-thrombotic pulmonary hypertension.
+In the early stages of the disease, the pressure in the pulmonary artery increases only during physical or emotional stress, when the blood flow in the ICC should increase.
+Late stages of the disease are characterized by high values of pressure in the pulmonary artery even at rest and an even greater increase under stress.
+Long-term existence of pulmonary hypertension is accompanied by the development of proliferative and sclerotic processes in the wall of the ICC arterioles, which gradually obliterate.
+Despite the fact that the occurrence of arterial pulmonary hypertension can be considered as a compensatory mechanism, due to the decrease in capillary blood flow, the diffusion capacity of the lungs also drops sharply, especially under stress, i.e. the mechanism of progression of pulmonary hypertension due to hypoxemia is activated.
+Alveolar hypoxia causes pulmonary vasoconstriction by direct and indirect mechanisms.
+The direct effect of hypoxia is associated with depolarization of vascular smooth muscle cells (mediated by a change in the function of potassium channels in cell membranes) and their contraction.
+The indirect mechanism involves the action of endogenous mediators (such as leukotrienes, histamine, serotonin, angiotensin II, and catecholamines) on the vascular wall.
+Chronic hypoxemia leads to endothelial dysfunction, which is accompanied by a decrease in the production of endogenous relaxing factors, including prostacyclin, prostaglandin E2, and nitric oxide.
+Long-term endothelial dysfunction leads to obliteration of pulmonary vessels and endothelial damage, which in turn leads to increased blood clotting, proliferation of smooth muscle cells with a tendency to thrombus formation in situ, and an increased risk of thrombotic complications with the development of subsequent chronic postthrombotic pulmonary hypertension.

-The causes of pulmonary hypertension in mitral malformations, including mitral stenosis, are:
+The causes of pulmonary hypertension in mitral valve defects, including mitral stenosis, are:

-- passive pressure transfer from the left atrium to the pulmonary vein system;
+- passive transmission of pressure from the left atrium to the pulmonary venous system;

-- pulmonary arteriole spasm in response to increased pressure in the pulmonary veins;
+- spasm of the pulmonary arterioles in response to increased pressure in the pulmonary veins;

 - swelling of the walls of small pulmonary vessels;